droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > [!abstract]+ **Speaking with Elvir**
 > If the players move to speak with Elvir, he ignores them, staring straight at the cavern wall, for the first full minute.
 He then hoarsely demands to know why they’ve come to the winery, insisting that there’s nothing left for them or anyone else to find there.
 If the players show Elvir kindness and compassion, they can somewhat lighten his mood with a DC 15 Charisma (Persuasion) check.
 Otherwise, he firmly but politely asks them to leave him alone, his voice strained and raw.
 >
 > If the players get on Elvir’s good side and ask about Elric, Elvir tells them that Elric was a fool who abandoned his family, and that he “deserved what he got."
-A DC 10 Wisdom (Insight) check reveals that Elvir is uncomfortable with the harshness of his words, and doesn’t appear to entirely believe them.
+A DC 10 Perception check to Sense Motive reveals that Elvir is uncomfortable with the harshness of his words, and doesn’t appear to entirely believe them.
 The players can convince Elvir to reveal his true feelings with a DC 20 Charisma (Persuasion) check; otherwise, he shakes his head and firmly denies any deeper meaning.
 ### Into the Tunnel
 After the players have spoken with Dag and the other Martikovs to their satisfaction, Davian and Stefania approach them.
 Davian apologizes to the players for Elvir’s behavior, and—at Stefania’s gentle chiding—his own outburst as well.